slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Being grateful is looking up.
 Don’t forget that a group of people blazed the trail we’re enjoying, and another group continues to maintain it.

+> *"Knowing others is intelligence; knowing yourself is true wisdom.
+Mastering others is strength; mastering yourself is true power.
+If you realize that you have enough, you are truly rich." (...)
+"When I let go of what I am, I become what I might be.
+When I let go of what I have, I receive what I need."
+-- Lao Tzu*

+> *"Comparison is the thief of joy."
+-- Theodore Roosevelt*

+> *"Feeling gratitude and not expressing it is like wrapping a present and not giving it."
+-- William Arthur Ward*

 > *"Dead people receive more flowers than the living ones because regret is stronger than gratitude."
 -- Anne Frank*